57th Medical Detachment: Advisory support, 1962–1964

 The detachment was housed in tentage at the airfield without adequate facilities for storing supplies or performing maintenance.
-Coordination with Nha Trang Airbase Commander had been made and a site for a permanent hanger type building had been approved.
+Coordination with Nha Trang Airbase Commander had been made and a site for a permanent hangar type building had been approved.
 As of 1 October 1962, a request and recommended plans had been submitted but the status was unknown to the 57th.

 The detachment was completely non-operational from 17 November to 14 December 1962.
 This situation was caused by the turn-in of certain aircraft parts for use by another unit.
 Until 17 November 1962, the detachment had maintained one aircraft at Nha Trang and one aircraft at Qui Nhon.
 From 14 November 1962 thru the end of the year the detachment had one aircraft flyable, and it was rotated between the two locations.

 As of 31 December 1962, the detachment was authorized five aircraft, assigned four aircraft, and had one aircraft flyable.
 The aircraft status by tail number was: